 The brain is our central control panel, playing a crucial role in just about every system in the body.
-So it’s no surprise that it needs a lot of fuel to perform at its best.
-In fact, the brain consumes a huge amount of energy compared to the rest of the body.
-(1) But it’s not just calories that keep the brain humming.
-Research into brain science and nutrition tells us that specific foods and nutrients have direct effects on brain function.
-Considering that millions of Americans will eventually develop brain-related problems like Parkinson’s, Alzheimer’s disease, depression, or anxiety, brain health should be a top priority for each of us.
+So it’s no surprise that it needs a lot of fuel and specific nutrients to perform at its best.
+In fact, the brain accounts for 20% of the body’s energy use.
+(10)(17)

 1. Fatty fish

 In recent years, research has confirmed that omega-3 fatty acids support brain health.
 Researchers have found that different omega-3s protect the brain and may be able to benefit a variety of different brain conditions, such as Alzheimer’s disease and other dementias, mood disorders, and Parkinson’s disease.
 (6)

 Did you know?
 The human brain is 60% fat.
 (10)

 The most abundant fatty acids in the brain are omega-3 fatty acids, particularly docosahexaenoic acid (DHA).
 (10) It is therefore no surprise that omega-3s are one of the most crucial molecules that influence your brain’s integrity and ability to perform.
 (4)